1999/gulp-order-bemdeps/README.md

 ```

 ## Options
-The only argument is base directory where deps.js files should be searched from.
+The only argument is stream of vinyl deps.js files.
+Use `gulp.src()` for this.